Marketing for Scientists

 Links for Chapter 9.
 Writing Proposals and Making Figures

-I like to say there are three kinds of figures every scientist needs: the http://crochet247.com/tag/shawl-in-a-ball-crochet-pattern/ beautiful butterfly figure, the buy modafinil in mexico family portrait figure and the Jenny Craig figure.
+I like to say there are three kinds of figures every scientist needs: the beautiful butterfly figure, the family portrait figure and the Jenny Craig figure.
 The three figures can help us appeal to different regions of the brain that are involved in scientific decision making.

 Example of a Beautiful Butterfly figure